 It is uncertain whose real identity was the first person to have manufactured and marketed the beverage in Japan.
 As there is not much specific information about it, Katsugoro Chiba is generally considered to be the first to produce and sell ramune on Japanese soil.

 Katsugoro's request for a license to open the ramune factory was registered on May 4, 1872 by the Japanese government.
 The date was later instituted as "Ramune Day" by the Japan Soft Drink Association.

 The ramune bottle is covered with marbles.
 This manufacturing process is a bit difficult to explain, but we will strive to clarify it in the simplest way possible.

 The syrup is first injected into the bottle (the taste of lemonade).
 Then, carbonated water is blown into it with an exhaust so that the air that was in the bottle comes out.

 When the air that was inside is released and the bottle is already filled with carbonated water, the bottle is turned upside down.

-Then the balls of gude fall into the mouth of the bottle and the gasified water under pressure pushes the balls against the mouth of the rubber to form a cork.
+Then the marbles fall into the mouth of the bottle and the gasified water under pressure pushes the balls against the mouth of the rubber to form a cork.

-There is a narrowing in the ramune bottle that prevents the gude balls from falling to the bottom of the bottle, when the bottle is turned upside down, the gude balls are thrown into the mouth of the bottle.
+There is a narrowing in the ramune bottle that prevents the marbles from falling to the bottom of the bottle, when the bottle is turned upside down, the marbles are thrown into the mouth of the bottle.